Skylinexs/A-2-Team/README.md

 # A-2-Team
 ## 😃🇵🇾:Robotics Team A-2
-* The objective of this project is to be able to complete the Pick n Pace and Stacking tasks
+* The first objective of this project is to be able to complete the Pick n Pace and Stacking tasks.
+* The second objective is the integratoin task, we design our own fixture to use with the robot arm also

 ## Simulations :rob: